Save the Date:

-The Symposium will provide opportunities to share teaching efforts in support of student learning and success and for interaction among participants across disciplines in oral and poster/demonstration presentations and a keynote luncheon.
+The Symposium will provide opportunities to share teaching efforts that support student learning and success while interacting with participants across disciplines in oral and poster/demonstration presentations and a keynote luncheon.
 The Symposium is an example of CETL’s focus o Making Teaching and Learning Visible initiative.